 Bordered by Organ Pipe Cactus National Monument to the south and east, and the Barry M. Goldwater Range to the west and north, the Wilderness Area offers brilliant night skies, unmatched desert scenery, and a deafening desert silence.
 Rare experiences include a walk on a prehistoric trail, a glimpse of an endangered Sonoran pronghorn sprinting across playa lakes, and the opportunity to see wildlife and desert fauna indicative of Southwest Arizona.

 Across the southern half of the refuge runs an active 4-wheel-drive trail (a non-wilderness corridor), and the remains of El Camino del Diablo (The Devil's Highway), a trail first blazed in 1540.
 This infamous trail once connected Sonora, Mexico to California and was named for the many travelers who died along the way.

 Visitors are encouraged to stop by the refuge visitor center.
 Here, you can tour the visitor center, view an introductory video, and get your refuge permit.
 Staff members and volunteers will assist you in preparing for your trip.
 The operating hours for the visitor center are Monday through Friday, 8:00 a.m. to 4:00 p.m.
 Closed on holidays.

-Best time to visit is the winter months, especially following a wet year, by desert standards, when the desert wildflowers are in bloom.
+The best time to visit is during the winter months, especially following a wet year, by desert standards, when the desert wildflowers are in bloom.